| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 that alternative provisions would be made for the current users of the

+Centre, pending completion of a new purpose built facility in Loughton.
 Before the bi -monthly meeting of the Parish Council in the village

 hall commenced , Tony Mitchell and Tim Watts gave a short demonstration

 of the Village Web Site and its potential for data communication world-wide.
+A Burn’s Night function was held at the village hall in aid of

-the St Marys Church The evening featured the Epping Forest Pipe
+the St Mary’s Church The evening featured the Epping Forest Pipe

+Band, Scottish dancing and a three-course meal.
 During the previous months, the following entries were recorded in

 21 01 04 Doug Law

-28 01 04 Grahame Lavender
+28 01 04 Grahame Lavender Burial of Ashes 16 12 03 Agnes Blyth

-HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL ORDER,
+THE PAST MONTH IN THEYDON BOIS DECEMBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL ORDER,

 WHICH TOOK PLACE IN THE VILLAGE OF THEYDON BOIS DURING DECEMBER 2003 AND

 WERE RECORDED BY TREVOR ROBERTS THE LOCAL HISTORY RECORDER FOR THE VILLAGE.
+Although business was continuing as usual at the One Stop Shop in

 Coppice Row following its acquisition by the Tesco supermarket chain,